-While the world has been struggling to adapt to a COVID existence, the cannabis industry has been making gigantic leaps, even while every other industry entered into a recession.
+The cannabis industry has been making gigantic leaps, even while other industries entered into a recession.

 Since Amazon made headlines lobbying for the federal legalization of cannabis, several other “high profile” organizations have made similar headlines by shifting their cannabis policy.
 One of these companies last June updated their Terms and essentially gave permission for cannabis companies that operate within a legal state access to their platform.
 The company in question?
 Apple!

 While a few people reported on this, the general gist of the story has faded out of the mainstream’s field of attention due to the immeasurable instances of other “more dire” news, political debates, and, of course, the witch hunt of comedians.
 Let’s also not forget the prevalence of a little virus known as COVI-19.

 1.4.3 Apps that encourage consumption of tobacco and vape products, illegal drugs, or excessive amounts of alcohol are not permitted on the App Store.
 Apps that encourage minors to consume any of these substances will be rejected.
 Facilitating the sale of controlled substances (except for licensed pharmacies and licensed or otherwise legal cannabis dispensaries), or tobacco is not allowed.

 In essence, what Apple is saying is that apps that deal with selling cannabis in states that are legal will not be prohibited from being on their store.
 Unlike Google, Meta (formerly known as Facebook), and similar tech giants, Apple decide to take a more nuanced approach than the Nancy Raegan “just say no” strategy.
 Considering that Apple is the most valued company in the world, this is a big deal and will begin to make a definite shift in the hearts and minds of the average American.